Holden Commodore (VZ): Adventra

 The Holden Adventra (VZ) is an all-wheel drive wagon update to the original VY II series model.

 An interim VZ Adventra appeared in August 2004 at the time of the release of the VZ Commodore range, but this was in essence the familiar VY body with VZ engine, running gear, ECU and a VZ compliance plate.
 A true VZ series facelift was introduced in February 2005 and with it, the introduction of a V6 engine as the principal power unit.
-Adventra was now available in a choice of four equipment levels: SX6, CX6, LX6, and LX8, with a 3.6-litre V6 engine affording 190 kW and a five-speed automatic transmission.
-The V8 engine from the VY iteration was uprated to 250 kW, although, now available solely in the premium LX8 model.
+Adventra was now available in a choice of four equipment levels: SX6, CX6, LX6, CX8, and LX8, with a 3.6-litre V6 engine affording 190 kW and a five-speed automatic transmission.
+The V8 engine from the VY iteration was uprated to 250 kW, although, only available in the CX8 and the premium LX8 model.
 Production of the V8-powered Adventra ceased in December 2005, due only to the fact that Holden ceased manufacturing the Generation III power unit and did not see a strong enough business case to invest in the new 6.0-litre Generation IV V8 for the Adventra's all-wheel drive application.

 Sales of the Adventra range never achieved Holden's expectations, especially in comparison to the rival Ford Territory, and it was ultimately phased out of production in 2006 to make way for the newly introduced Captiva, imported from GM Daewoo in South Korea.